cyl1ch/KickassAPI/README.md

 KickassAPI
 ==========
-This is an unofficial python API for kickass.to partially inspired by https://github.com/karan/TPB
+This is an unofficial python API for kickass.so partially inspired by https://github.com/karan/TPB

 Installation
 -----------